cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

 ## Detailed Design

-What this ADR proposes can already be achieved with an unmodified CometBFT since `v0.37.x`, albeit with a complex, poor UX.
+What this ADR proposes can already be achieved with an unmodified CometBFT since `v0.37.x`, albeit with a complex, poor UX (see the last alternative in section [Alternative Approaches](#alternative-approaches)).
 This core of this proposal is to make some internal changes so it is clear an simple for app developers, thus improving the UX.